 College: Arts and Sciences

-Students majoring in neuroscience take a set of foundational courses that serve as prerequisites for many of the advanced offerings.
-Upon completion of these core courses, students then declare a specialization in one of three areas:
+Students majoring in neuroscience take a set of four foundational courses that serve as prerequisites for many of the advanced offerings.
+Upon completion of these core courses, students then declare a specialization and complete five courses in one of three areas:

 Students are also required to take two additional courses in either or both of the other specializations to gain broad familiarity with neuroscience.
 The neuroscience major requires successful completion of 36 degree hours.

 Upon admission to the University, students can declare the pre-major in neuroscience.
 Once a student has completed the pre-major requirements, they can become a full neuroscience major and can work to earn their degree.
 The pre-major consists of five requirements: